 You will be examined and measurements taken of your breasts.
 Some discussion will follow about implant shapes and possible sizes and the position of the pockets that are to be made for the implants to sit in behind your existing breast tissue.
 To help give you an idea of the potential result some surgeons will use implant sizers in a bra.
 Others may use 3D photography.
 Although this can be helpful for you to have an idea of what you may look like after surgery, it is only a guide.
 It is important to realise that the same implant can look very different in different people.

 You should be told about the operation, the expected outcome and possible risks and complications.
 You should be given a ‘cooling-off’ period of at least 2 weeks before having surgery, and you should be offered a second consultation, before the operation.
 You should not feel rushed into surgery.

 How can I check my surgeon’s qualifications?

-You can check in advance that the surgeon is on the specialist register of the General Medical Council in plastic surgery.
-This is done on www.gmc-uk.org; click the link ‘Check a doctor’s registration status’, type in the surgeon’s name and/or GMC number and their details will appear.
-Under ‘Status’ they should be listed as “Registered with a licence to practise; this doctor is on the specialist register”.
-Under ‘More details’ ‘Specialist Register entry date’ you will see the specialty under which the surgeon is registered.
-You can also check on the BAPRAS website to see if the surgeon is a Full Member of the Association.
-There are other membership categories of BAPRAS, but only Full Members are on the Specialist Register for Plastic Surgery.
+All surgeons should be listed with the General Medical Council (GMC).
+You can check that the surgeon is on the register at www.gmc-uk.org; click the link ‘Check a doctor’s registration status’, type in the surgeon’s name and/or GMC number and their details will appear.
+Under ‘Status’ they should be listed as “Registered with a license to practise; this doctor is on the specialist register”.

 How much will it cost?